Descolada/OCR/README.md

 January 2025 version 2 (alpha stage) of this library was published, which introduces multiple breaking changes.
 Major differences include:
 1. Options common to the different OCR functions (such as `scale`, `lang` etc) are now gathered under the `Options` argument
 2. OCR.Result objects now contain common methods to all result types (Result, Line, Word, etc) such as `Result.Highlight` and `Result.Click`
+3. OCR.FromWindow uses CoordMode from A_CoordModePixel and the option `onlyClientArea` is no longer valid. (applied in 18.02.2025 update)

 Since v2 is still in alpha stage, breaking changes are still allowed.
 If you have any suggestions about the syntax or feature requests, please open an Issue here in GitHub.